rust-stuco/homeworks/week3/pokelab_ref/README.md

 This will be the first homework where you have to start writing code, so this may take a little longer than the last homework.
-However, if you are spending _significantly_ more than 1 hour on this, please let us know!
+If you are spending _significantly_ more than 1 hour on this, please let us know!

-For this homework, we recommend using the markdown-generated writeup.
-You can either get it from the website, or generate it directly on your computer with `cargo doc --open`.
+For this homework, you should use the markdown-generated writeup.
+You can either get it from our website, or generate it directly on your computer with `cargo doc --open`.
-This allows you to follow hyperlinks to get to documentation on specific types and methods.
+Having this form of documentation allows you to follow hyperlinks to get to documentation on specific types and methods.